rolemadelen/euisblue.github.io/_posts/data-structure/linkedlist/singly/2019-03-27-en-ds-linkedlist-singly.md

 ![Singly Linked List](/assets/images/data-structure/linked-list/sll.png)

-It is a simple data structure but does have risky parts to take care of.
-If the address of the particular node is lost or overridden, you no longer have access to any data linked by that node.
+It is a simple data structure but has risky parts to take care of.
+If we lose the address of head, then we have no way of accessing to other nodes linked to head.

-The **constant** time of insertion and deletion is the advantage of the list.
+The **O(1)**  *insert* and *delete* is the advantage of the list.
-But it takes a **linear** time for access because you must traverse from the first node to the target node.
+But it takes **O(n)** for *access* because we need to traverse the list to locate that specific node.

 <div class="divider"></div>
 ## Operations <a id="op"></a>